AI Model Training¶

 - Create an annotation: Start by creating a new annotation or opening an existing one.

 - Define bounding boxes: Create one or more bounding boxes that define the areas you want to use for training.
+Learn more on how to define bounding boxes and choosing the right magnification for your training in this guide.

 - It is important that the bounding boxes are not too small.
 WEBKNOSSOS checks that each bounding box has a minimum extent of 32 voxels in each dimension.
+We recommend that each box has dimensions of at least

-- Bounding boxes that are not aligned with the selected magnification will be automatically shrunk to fit.
+85 × 85 × 30 voxelsfor neuron finetuning and64 × 64 × 64or96 x 96 x 32 voxelsfor instance training. - Bounding boxes that are not aligned with the selected magnification will be automatically shrunk to fit.

 - For optimal training, all bounding boxes should have dimensions that are multiples of the smallest box dimensions.